Graph Convolution Machine for Context-aware Recommender System: Related Work

 \subsection{Graph Neural Networks for Recommendation}

 Another relevant research line is to leverage graph neural networks (GNNs) for recommendation.
-In particular, GNN models~\cite{kipf2017gcn,velickovic2018gat,hamilton2017graphsage} exploit graph structure to guide the representation learning.
+In particular, GNN models~\cite{4,5,25} exploit graph structure to guide the representation learning.
 The basic idea is the embedding propagation mechanism, which aggregates the embeddings of neighbors to update the target node’s embedding.
 By recursively performing such propagations, the information from multi-hop neighbors is encoded into the representation of target node.
-GNN models has been widely used in many fundamental tasks due to their strong representation ability, spanning from node classification~\cite{Gong19Exploiting}, link prediction~\cite{Zhang18link}, to graph classification~\cite{Xu19How}, and achieved remarkable improvements.
+GNN models has been widely used in many fundamental tasks due to their strong representation ability, spanning from node classification~\cite{26}, link prediction~\cite{27}, to graph classification~\cite{28}, and achieved remarkable improvements.

 Inspired by their success, researchers have attempts to employ GNNs on recommendation.
-Recent works on collaborative filtering (CF), such as NGCF~\cite{wang2019NGCF}, GC-MC~\cite{vdberg2017gc-mc}, SpectralCF~\cite{zheng2018spectral} and PinSage~\cite{Ying18PinSage}, reorganize historical user behaviors in the form of a user-item bipartite graph, exhibit CF signals as high-order connectivity, and encode such signals into representations.
-Another recommendation task --- CTR (click through rate) prediction --- has also witnesses the success of GNN models.
-Fi-GNN~\cite{li2019fi} takes multi-field features into consideration by constructing feature graph for each instance and converting the task of modeling feature interactions among fields into modeling node interactions on the feature graph.
-GIN~\cite{Li2019GIN} models implicit user intention by the multi-layered intention diffusion and aggregation on the co-occurrence click relationship graph. \cite{Wang2020Beyond} builds the multi-relational item graph and applies GNN to capture complex transition relations between items in user bahavior sequences.
-Moreover, GNN models have also been employed on other recommendation tasks, including social recommendation~\cite{Fan19GraphRec,Wu2019social}, sequential recommendation~\cite{Song19DGRec,Wu19SRGNN}, and knowledge-aware recommendation~\cite{Wang19KGAT,Cao19Unifying}.
+Recent works on collaborative filtering (CF), such as NGCF~\cite{3}, GC-MC~\cite{29}, SpectralCF~\cite{8} and PinSage~\cite{30}, reorganize historical user behaviors in the form of a user-item bipartite graph, exhibit CF signals as high-order connectivity, and encode such signals into representations.
+For CTR prediction task, Fi-GNN~\cite{31} takes multi-field features into consideration by constructing feature graph for each instance and converting the task of modeling feature interactions among fields into modeling node interactions on the feature graph; GIN~\cite{32} models implicit user intention by the multi-layered intention diffusion and aggregation on the co-occurrence click relationship graph; \cite{33} builds the multi-relational item graph and applies GNN to capture complex transition relations between items in user bahavior sequences.
+Moreover, GNN models have also been employed on other recommendation tasks, including social recommendation~\cite{17,34}, sequential recommendation~\cite{35,36}, and knowledge-aware recommendation~\cite{37,38}.
 As such, aggregating useful information from multi-hop neighbors is able to achieve better expressiveness, than single ID embeddings.
 Hence, it is reasonable to believe that graph learning is a promising solution to properly model the relationships among interactions.